liagkou/AuroraMinds-Service-Prov.-IDM/README.md

-# Olympus Service Provider
+# Aurora Minds
 This project contains a service provider for the Aurora Minds project.
 The use case is a parent visiting a clinic where children can participate in an ADHD game-test, which, when finished, shows results about the possability of children having ADHD.
-To do so, one needs to authenticate using the Olympus Front and vIDP using credential.
+To do so, one needs to authenticate using the Aurora Minds Front and vIDP using credential.
 This project contains the website of the clinic.
 Furthermore, it contains a verifier, in which one can verify a pABC token.
 ## Build
 To build the project run